Math Testing FAQ

 A. Each multiple-choice question is worth one point.
 You will also learn how well you did in each of the skill areas tested.

 A. You may take each of the four math tests a maximum of two times.
 Tests given through our high school outreach testing program will not be counted toward the maximum.
 You must wait at least 24 hours after taking a test to retest on the same level or to take a different level test.
-If you are taking the math test for another college or institution there is a $30.00 fee per test.
+If you are taking the math test for another college or institution there is a $30.00 fee.

 Q. What if I am a student with a disability needing an accommodation?